 #4 – Antioch College

 Yellow Springs, Ohio

 Antioch College pledges “cost should not be a barrier to education.”
 In fact, Antioch does all it can to ensure students receive the maximum need-based and merit-based financial aid for which they are qualified.
 Each year Antioch offers over two million dollars in institutional scholarships and grants.
 In fact, the most recent awards peaked at over seven million dollars.
 New and continuing students may be eligible for a number of scholarships that cover the cost of tuition.
 These scholarships may include the Al and Donna Denman New Generation Scholarship, the Antioch College Alumni Scholarship, or the Antioch College Trustee Scholarship.
-Antioch received rankings from U.S. News and World Report as the 10th most innovative school and a top regional university in the Midwest.
+Antioch received rankings from U.S. News and World Report a top regional university and best innovative school.

 #3 – Texas A&M University

 With its large number of online programs and Aggie Assurance plan for free tuition, Texas A&M earns a spot in our top three free online colleges.
 The Aggie Assurance program aids students with a family income of $60,000 or less by providing scholarships and grants that cover tuition for all eligible students.
 You must be a Texas resident, entering as a freshman or undergraduate transfer student, and you and your family must have an adjusted gross income of $60,000 or less.
 To continue in the program from year to year, students must maintain a GPA of 2.5 and meet satisfactory academic progress requirements as set forth by the institution.
 In addition to the Aggie Assurance program and online offerings, Texas A & M offers rankings with major publications and the peace of mind of full accreditation.
 The school consistently ranks with U.S. news and World Report.